 Information subject to a protective order will become public if identified in a final written decision in this proceeding.
-A motion to expunge the information will not necessarily prevail over the public interest in maintaining a complete and understandable file history.
+A motion to expunge the information will not prevail necessarily over the public interest in maintaining a complete and understandable file history.
 See Office Patent Trial Practice Guide, 77 Fed.
 Reg. at 48,761.

-B. DUE DATES
+C. DUE DATES